 Academic Technology Approval Scheme (ATAS)

-You will need to obtain an ATAS certificate if you are applying for one of these undergraduate courses:
+You need an ATAS certificate if you are applying for: